dhanji/dhanji.github.io/src/main/resources/pages/rip.markdown

 brilliant, whip-smart engineers that touched it.
 And whom I was privileged to work, talk and share a drink with.

-Throughout my 2 years on the project I worked variously on Search, Indexing, APIs, the Wave Server, JVMs and the GWT web client.
+Through my 2 years on the project I worked variously on Search, Indexing, APIs, the Wave Server, JVMs and the GWT web client.
 Between my friend and former colleague,
  <a href="http://tirsen.com">Jon Tirsen</a>, I think we touched nearly every part
 of the stack.
 As messy as that sounds, it was immensely fun and rewarding, and I wouldn't have it